 Deactivated due to low ratings?
 Take a ratings improvement course

-You may be able to be reactivated if you take a rating improvement course.
+If you were deactivated due to low ratings, you may be able to be reactivated if you take a rating improvement course.
 Check any messages from Uber to see if they offer the course, or contact Uber to ask about the course.

 Deactivated due to a problem with your documents